-These reports seek to re-create life in Marietta on Front Street along the Pennsylvania Canal and the Susquehanna River.
-The homes, counting houses, warehouses, taverns, restaurants, hotels, public houses, serving the coal and lumber yards and transportation system of the canal and the river.
+These reports seek to re-create life in Marietta on Market Street along the Susquehanna River.
+The homes, counting houses, warehouses, taverns, restaurants, hotels, public houses, serving the coal and lumber yards, the iron furnaces and transportation systems of the river, canal, and the rail road.